jasonc3532/EmpDB/README.md

-# just need outputtofile to format correctly be fixing tostrings and the payable functionality now
+# just need outputtofile to format correctly by fixing tostrings

+we also have the payable functionality left to do now